uberto/kondor-json/README.md

 val json: String = JInvoice.toPrettyJson(invoice)
 ```

+The converters itself can be generated from the domain classes, you only have to copy and paste them in your code base,
+and adapting them as you need.
+Note that there is no automatic update if you change the data class, this is the whole
+point of Kondor-Json.

+To have a play with generators, look at `kondor-tools` module.

-Comparing with a solution involving writing DTOs, you need to write less code using converters.
-Even without considering
+Comparing with a solution involving writing DTOs, you need to much less code using converters (especially if you use the
-DTOs, the time needed to write the converters is roughly the same than to annotate the classes one by one, but it's
+generator).
+Even without considering DTOs, the time needed to write the converters is roughly the same than to annotate
-easier and more IDE friendly to create the converter.
-For example if you attach `JField` to a nullable field of your
+the classes one by one, but it's easier and more IDE friendly to create the converter.
+For example if you
-domain class, it will not compile.
+attach `JField` to a nullable field of your domain class, it will not compile.

 No need to browse StackOverflow to find the right annotation, IDE can suggest the possible converters or you can write
 new ones.